seanhoughton/seanhoughton.github.io/_posts/2009-01-27-the-lagoon-nebula.markdown

 - Photography
 tags: []
 ---
-<p>After scanning in some of my old slides I decided to stack a couple of M8. &Acirc;&nbsp;This image is a total of 1.5 hours of exposure from 2001.</p>
+After scanning in some of my old slides I decided to stack a couple of M8.
+This image is a total of 1.5 hours of exposure from 2001.

-<p>[flickr]photo:5211089166[/flickr]</p>
+[flickr]photo:5211089166[/flickr]

-<p>The Lagoon nebula is a bright nebula in the summer sky. &Acirc;&nbsp;It's easy to see with the naked eye if the sky is dark enough and its brightness makes it a relatively easy target for astrophotography. &Acirc;&nbsp;However, any tiny technical mistake shows up with exposures this long. &Acirc;&nbsp;If &Acirc;&nbsp;you look closely you can see the stars around the edge of the field are curving around. &Acirc;&nbsp;This is called field rotation and it happens if your telescope isn't perfectly aligned with the earths rotational axis.</p>
+The Lagoon nebula is a bright nebula in the summer sky.
+It's easy to see with the naked eye if the sky is dark enough and its brightness makes it a relatively easy target for astrophotography.
+However, any tiny technical mistake shows up with exposures this long.
+If you look closely you can see the stars around the edge of the field are curving around.
+This is called field rotation and it happens if your telescope isn't perfectly aligned with the earths rotational axis.